samyakjain0606/awesome-learning-material/README.md

-# Awesome Learning Material 🚀
+# The AI Learning Laboratory 🧪🤖

 A curated collection of exceptional GitHub repositories, articles, websites, and resources focused on AI development, automation, and modern development practices.
 Perfect for developers, AI enthusiasts, and anyone looking to stay ahead in the rapidly evolving tech landscape.